 5. AVG Secure — 7-day Free Trial with Good Speeds

 AVG Secure is an Avast-owned VPN service and offers the same features and functionalities as Avast SecureLine.
 The key difference, and most important for us right now, is the lower free-trial limit.
 In contrast to the 60-day free trial of Avast, AVG offers only a 7-day free trial, though the 30-day money-back period after making your first payment is also available for all users.

 But the 7-day trial is still pretty good because it doesn’t require any credit card or billing details for activation.
 Simply download the AVG Secure VPN app on your device (Mac, Android, iOS, or Windows) and sign up for the free trial as prompted by the app.
 Full points for user-friendliness.

-After activating the trial period, you can connect to any one of AVG’s 50 plus servers, most of which actually offer pretty good speeds compared to Avast VPN, which was quite slow.
+After activating the trial period, you can connect to any of AVG’s 50 plus servers, most of which offer pretty good speeds compared to Avast VPN, which was quite slow.

 |Download speed||51.3 Mbps|

 The AVG Secure Windows app only uses the OpenVPN tunnelling protocol with no option to change it.
 That isn’t a big problem since OpenVPN is widely considered the best protocol in use at the moment.
 AVG uses the L2TP/IPsec tunnelling protocol for the Mac version, and the encryption standard it uses for all platforms is AES 256-bit ciphers.